Junior Science Academy Class Descriptions

 Making Waves

-- Explore the difference between amplitude and wavelength with hands on models.
+- Explore the difference between amplitude and wavelength using our bodies as the model.

-- Observe seismographs and develop conclusions about the patterns of energy they display.
+- Manipulate Slinkys and interpret data about the patterns of energy they display.

 - Develop a conclusion about which materials effectively block the energy from radio waves.

-- This class uses Museums exhibits, data, and hand on activities to deepen students comprehension of SEED standards 4.3.1 and 4.3.3
+- This class uses data and hand on activities to deepen students comprehension of SEED standards 4.3.1 and 4.3.3

 5th Grade Classes